illusionspaces/WKJavaScriptBridge/README.md

 ## License

-SHRMJavaScriptBridge is available under the Apache License 2.0.
-See the [LICENSE](https://github.com/GitWangKai/SHRMJavaScriptBridge/blob/master/LICENSE) file for more info.
+WKJavaScriptBridge is available under the Apache License 2.0.
+See the [LICENSE](https://github.com/GitWangKai/WKJavaScriptBridge/blob/master/LICENSE) file for more info.